Quantitative Understanding of VAE as a Non-linearly Scaled Isometric Embedding: Derivations and proofs in Section

 This appendix shows the derivation of variables in Eqs. \ref{EQ_OBSV3} and \ref{EQ_OBSV32}.
-First, the derivation of $L_{\bm x}$ for the input $\bm x$ is described.
+When we estimate a probability in real dataset, we use an approximation of $L_{\bm x}$.
+First, the derivation of $L_{\bm x}$ approximation for the input $\bm x$ is presented.
 Then, the PDF ratio between the input space and inner product space is explained for the cases $m=n$ and $m>n$.